oleggromov/feisty/README.md

 folder.
 You may not use file extension.
 - `content` is a key allowing to load an `*.md` or `*.yml` file from the filesystem.
+- `list` contains a glob that allows you to load resources

 All `index.yml` files comprise the structure of your website.
 Each file is read, the content is processed with either a Markdown or a YAML parser, and passed to the corresponding component so it can render the page.
 The page is then put on the filesystem according to its original placement.

 ## ToDo